 Discover Ruthven Park National Historic Site

-The Thompson family made an impact on the development of early Canada through their involvement in politics, business, the military and later in the arts.
-David Thompson first came to the area and started a saw mill in 1834 followed by a grist mill in 1836.
+The history of Thompson family made an impact on the development of early Canada through their involvement in politics, business, the military and later in the arts.
+David Thompson first came to the area and started a sawmill in 1834 followed by a grist mill in 1836.
 He laid out the former town of Indiana which developed around the new private business called The Grand River Navigation Company of which Thompson was a promoter.

 The mansion exhibits furnishings and possessions collected by the Thompson family over five generations.
-While touring the mansion, you will hear about the stories of family life, the involvement of the Thompsons in politics, business and in the military, the development of the estate over time as well as conservation initiatives which will preserve the site into the future.
+Take a tour of the mansion, you will hear about the stories of family life, the involvement of the Thompsons in politics, business and in the military, the development of the estate over time as well as conservation initiatives which will preserve the site into the future.
 The grounds and the bird banding migration protocol offer opportunities to bird watch or to see birds up close as they are banded and documented by licensed experts.
 And we have many kilometers of open access hiking trails too.